DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/ChartIntegration/description.md

 Allows you to customize the Chart's series.
 Accepts [series properties](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/), except [seriesTemplate](Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/).

 Refer to the **bindChart(chart, integrationOptions)** method's [description](/Documentation/ApiReference/UI_Components/dxPivotGrid/Methods/#bindChartchart_integrationOptions) to see the structure of arguments these functions accept.

-You can call the **bindChart(chart, integrationOptions)** method at any point of your application.
-In this demo, we call this method in the main function and use [instances](/Documentation/ApiReference/UI_Components/dxChart/Methods/#instance) to bind the components.